 Added by Michael Pritchard on February 17, 2011 at 9:15 — No Comments

 A museum is trying to trace biographical details for a commercial photographer called David Kronig who was working from a London studio at 1 Marylebone Street.
 London W1, Telephone: WEL 6985 c1960s.
 If anyone is able to assist with any information (dates work and where, date of death, details if he is still living, or any other information) if would be gratefully received.
 Please contact me at…Continue

 Added by Michael Pritchard on February 14, 2011 at 17:28 — No Comments

 A copy of Antoine Claudet's will has just been sold on eBay.
-The will was described by the American seller as: UK 19th C probate of the will of Antoine Francois Jean Claudet dated 30th January 1868, extracted by Scadding & Son, London, 100 pounds for filling, excise stamp, fold-out seal, 3 pages plus small page,…Continue
+The will was described by the American seller as: UK 19th C probate of the will of Antoine Francois Jean Claudet dated 30th January 1868, extracted by Scadding & Son, London, 100 pounds for filling, excise stamp, fold-out seal, 3 pages plus small page, 22" x 27" on vellum, left most of estate to wife,…Continue

 Added by Michael Pritchard on February 14, 2011 at 7:07 — No Comments